 The unspoilt village of Châtel is in the heart of the Portes du Soleil ski area, which covers 12 linked resorts - eight of them French and four Swiss.
 You’ll have the choice of 300 ski slopes and 197 ski lifts, and they’re all covered by the Portes du Soleil ski pass.
 Those with limited mobility are covered too, with Handiski, Tandem-ski and Taxiski offered by various ski schools.

 There’s night skiing at the Linga stadium, which is floodlit from 7.30-9.30pm.

 There’s a Nordic and cross-country ski area at La Chapelle d’Abondance, which extends into Châtel, with trails that are also suitable for hiking and snow-shoeing.

-When you stay at an OVO Network property in Châtel in the summer, there’s no end of activities to keep you busy.
+When you stay at an OVO Network luxury chalet in Châtel for a summer holiday, there’s no end of activities to keep you busy.
 The mountains are a magnet for walkers, runners and bikers, but there’s so much more to discover.

 Fly through the valley on a zipwire, take to the lake on a stand-up paddleboard, climb up in to the tree-tops on a rope trail or hurtle down the mountain on a summer sledge, the choice is yours.